phillipt854/forcefield_clp/README.md

 ### forcefield_clp: A foyer forcefield for mbuild_clp model
- * This forcefield is for the mbuild topology created by mbuild_clp (github.com/phillpt854/mbuild_clp), a coarse-grained CLP model created within MoSDeF framework.
+ * This forcefield is for the mbuild topology created by mBuild_polymer (github.com/phillpt854/mBuild_polymer), coarse-grained Poly(4-vinylphenol) [pvph] and Poly(2-vinylpyridine) [pvpy] models created within MoSDeF framework.

  * Source: J.E.
 Condon and A. Jayaraman, J. Phys.
 Chem B (2018) 122, 1929–1939